 Road trip!!
 Have you seen that hilarious movie College Road Trip with Martin Lawrence?
 It is so funny, and most moms (and dads) can relate to the pangs Martin Lawrence’s character experiences seeing his little girl growing up.

 Pack up the van and take a road trip, or stay close to home.
 The important thing is get your kids on a college campus.
 Most teens don’t have a clue what they want in a school.
 And some may just dismiss the idea of college based on their “ideas” and not actual facts.
+So getting on campus can be very helpful for teens to begin to understand what they want in a college.

 Check out this post on 30 Must Ask College Visit Questions from Almost Empty Nest!